 In addition extra cholesterol continues to be produced until the root cause of why the liver is producing the extra cholesterol is addressed (e.g. high insulin levels, damage to the artery walls, a clogged liver, insufficient nutrients).

-As previously mentioned, high levels of LDL cholesterol occur due to high insulin, clogged liver and/or damaged arteries.
+As previously mentioned, high levels of LDL cholesterol occur due to high insulin, inflammation, clogged liver and/or damaged arteries.
 Another possible cause may be due to interference with the body’s utilization of cholesterol due to the suppression of thyroid function and the lack of sunlight.

 Suppression of thyroid function is caused by trans fats (partially hydrogenated oil in processed foods, margarine, shortening) and clear vegetable oils (corn, soybean).